puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_pre.md

 ## Enable Directory Environments and Move Code into Them

-Puppet 4 organizes all code into [directory environments](./environments.html), which are now the only way to organize code.
+Puppet 4 organizes all code into [directory environments](./environments.html), which are the only way to organize code now that [config file environments are deprecated](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated).
 If you don't use environments, you can move everything into the default `production` environment.

 ## Enable the Future Parser and Fix Broken Code